dbbs-lab/bsb-core/docs/source/config/module/overview.rst

 An important part to the interfacing system of the scaffold builder are custom strategies.
 Any user can implement a simple functional interface such as the :class:`PlacementStrategy
 <.placement.strategy.PlacementStrategy>` to design a new way of placing cells.
 Placement
-configuration nodes can then use these strategies by specifying the :guilabel:`class`
+configuration nodes can then use these strategies by specifying the :guilabel:`cls`
 attribute:

 .. code-block:: json